cyber-defence-campus/netgear_r6700v3_circled/docs/4_tracing.md

 function read less bytes).
 In the file [circled.init.yaml](../morion/circled.init.yaml), the hook for function `fgets` is defined under the key `hooks:libc:fgets:`.
-[Morion](https://github.com/pdamian/morion) will therefore apply the specific _fgets_ implementation from file [morion/tracing/gdb/hooking/libc](https://github.com/pdamian/morion/blob/main/morion/tracing/gdb/hooking/libc.py).
+[Morion](https://github.com/pdamian/morion) will therefore apply the specific _fgets_ implementation as defined in file [morion/tracing/gdb/hooking/libc](https://github.com/pdamian/morion/blob/main/morion/tracing/gdb/hooking/libc.py).

-As can be seen in the debug output below, [Morion](https://github.com/pdamian/morion) injected instructions (addresses `0xcfe0`, `0x1000` - `0x6008`) that move the concrete string read by `fgets` (which actually corresponds to the PoV payload served by the HTTP server) to the appropriate memory addresses.
+As can be seen in the output below, [Morion](https://github.com/pdamian/morion) injected instructions (addresses `0xcfe0`, `0x1000` - `0x6008`) that move the concrete string read by `fgets` (which actually corresponds to the PoV payload served by the HTTP server) to the appropriate memory addresses.